Key Takeaways at Week 1

 Checklist for Week 1

-• Take a prenatal vitamin with 400 mcg of folic acid every day.
+- Take a prenatal vitamin with 5mg of folic acid every day for three consecutive cycles

-• It's time to take charge of your health—encourage good behaviours and eliminate unhealthy ones.
+- It's time to take charge of your health to encourage good behaviours and eliminate unhealthy ones.

 Frequently Asked Questions on Week 1 of Pregnancy